BaronBrabant/BaronBrabant/README.md

 - 👋 Hi, I’m @Benji || Benny
 - 👀 I’m a Software Dev. currently working with Flutter for Fellow and intrested in ML.
 - 🌱 Bachelor in CS \~(˘▾˘\~) goal is to produce the cleanest code possible!
-Starting Masters In Artificial Intelligence
+- Currently finishing up a Masters in Artificial Intelligence at Queen Mary university of London.
+- Cooking up a Thesis about drift detection in reinforcement learning to observe cultural changes in online communities.
 - 💞️ I’m looking to collaborate on whatever, I'm always down to learn something new  ;).

 <!---